 I’m sure you’ll have experienced a sore knee at some point.

 Perhaps this occurred after a long run or some heavy squats for example.
 No matter, let’s say you now find certain positions are causing you discomfort.

-Pain and inflammation have a direct impact on muscles close to the site of injury.
+Pain and inflammation have a direct impact on the muscular system.

 Just 20ml of saline fluid injected into the knee to mimic the impact of inflammation, has been shown to cause reflex inhibition of the quadriceps.

 In other words your quadriceps may lose their ability to contract effectively if you have knee pain.